 - What are the requirements for admissions to the Master in Physician Assistant Studies program?

-For admissions and prerequisite requirements visit Program Prerequisites.
+For admissions and prerequisite requirements visit FIU Master in Physician Studies Program Prerequisites.

 - How are GPA’s (Quality Point Averages) calculated?

 The HWCOM MPAS program utilizes the GPA’s calculated by CASPA and does not recalculate GPA’s.
 For more information on CASPA’s GPA calculation visit Verification: Grade Point Average (GPA) Calculations.